drhelius/Gearboy/README.md

 ### iOS
 - Install Xcode for Mac OS X. You need iOS SDK 8 or later.
 - Build the project.
 - Run it on real hardware using your iOS developer certificate.
-Maku sure it compiles on Release for extra optimizations.
+Make sure it compiles on Release for extra optimizations.
 - For jailbroken devices use the jailbreak branch.

 ### Raspberry Pi - Raspbian